 But within minutes of being issued an M-16 at Fort Dix, I never thought of guns as toys again.
 I don’t remember if it was a drill sergeant or a particularly clever recruit who first uttered the rhyme, “This is my weapon, this is my gun; this one’s for fighting, this one’s for fun," but it stuck.
 If the reference to the fun gun confuses you, then you probably have no business watching NC-17 films.

 I learned more about the reality of weaponry in those nine weeks in New Jersey than a large portion of the American population, perhaps even the majority, learns in a lifetime.
-And it has served me well on many occasions, including an incident in college where a friend of a friend was drunk and began showing off his Smith & Wesson .45.
-I was inebriated as well, but when I suddenly saw this idiot trying to twirl his gun like he was back in the Old West, I had enough sense to walk away from the party.
-I later learned that a shot was fired by accident.
-Thankfully, no one was hurt, but there is always the chance that I would have been standing in the round’s path.
+And it has served me well on many occasions, including an incident at a college party back in the late 1980s.
+A friend of a friend showed up somewhat drunk and began showing off his Smith & Wesson .45.
+I was intoxicated as well, but when I suddenly saw this idiot trying to twirl his gun like he was back in the Old West, I had enough sense to walk away from the party.
+I later learned that the wannabe gunslinger may have fired a shot into the air after leaving the scene and heading out into the country.
+Thankfully, no one was hurt, but his actions at the party serve to reinforce the message that guns are not toys.

 And if I still had been thinking in terms of guns as toys, I might even have wanted to give it a twirl myself.

 Driver’s education.
 Sex education.
 Anti-drug education.
 We can argue the pros and cons of particular curriculums, but few would argue that these are not important topics.
 In the case of driving, many courses are still optional.
 Regarding sex education, some would say it should be bypassed entirely.
 And some research indicates that programs like D.A.R.E. actually lead to increased drug abuse.